The manufacturer must also provide standard installation instructions which will ensure that the doorset is fitted to the required standard.

 The following systems and controlled documents need to be in place as a minimum to demonstrate that the fire door/partition is being manufactured correctly.

-- · Controlled shop drawings are required for each product covered under the CCS Q-Plus certification.
+- Controlled shop drawings are required for each product covered under the CCS Q-Plus Product Certification.
 These drawings contain the key design requirements relating to the design of the fire door/partition.
 These drawings compliment the test report assessments.

 - Selection of suitable material, which will have been checked as part of the goods inwards checks.